RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	IV
 Answer: A

-### Question # 48 - 	Which one of the following types of agreements is the most formal document that contains expectations about availability and other performance parameters between a service provider and a customer?
+### Question # 48 - 	Which one of the [following types of agreements is] the most [formal document] that contains [expectations about availability and other performance parameters] between a service provider and a customer?
 A.	Service- level agreement (SLA)
 B.	Operational- level agreement (OLA)
 C.	Memorandum of understanding (MOU)
 D.	Statement of work (SOW)
 Answer: A

-### [important] Question # 49 - 	Bianca is preparing for her organization’s move to a cloud computing environment.
-She is concerned that issues may arise during the change and would like to ensure that they can revert back to their on- premises environment in the case of a problem.
+### [important] Question # 49 - 	Bianca is [preparing for her organization’s move to a cloud computing environment].
+She is concerned that issues may arise during the change [and would like to ensure that they can revert back to their on- premises environment in the case of a problem].
 What consideration is Bianca concerned about?
 A.	Reversibility
 B.	Portability
 C.	Regulatory